 So a printer can detect a toner cartridge that has been installed, 2 tiny metal contacts must connect to the corresponding contacts on the cartridge.
 The metal contacts in the printer and the ones on the toner complete a circuit.
 If the contacts aren’t touching, your printer will think that the toner isn’t installed.

-Remove your toner cartridge and have a look for something that resembles a microchip or two metal squares.
+Remove your toner cartridge and look for something that resembles a microchip or two metal squares.
 Now visualise where these would connect inside the printer and look for the corresponding connectors inside the printer (making sure the printer is switched off and unplugged).

-If the two metal connectors seem squashed back, gently (so not to break anything), pull them forwards.
+If the two metal connectors seem squashed back, gently (so as not to break anything), pull them forwards.
 This should allow them to correctly connect to the toner once you install it again.

 - Broken plastic pieces